datalab-org/datalab/pydatalab/docs/blocks/pipeline_datablock.md

     combiner --> plotter["PlotterStage"]
 ```
+### Caching
+Caching is on by default for parsers and processors though is not currently support by event stages or plotter stages.

+Caching can be toggled using the `caching` parameter when initialising a parser or processor stage.
+Caching for an entire pipeline can be toggled using the `set_caching_for_entire_pipeline` function which accepts a
+`boolean` value (`True`= caching enabled, `False`= caching disabled).

+Caching works by creating a hash key based on the:
+- upstream cache key
+- the passed in parameter values
+- the name of the stage (e.g. `Parser` and `Processor`)
+- the name of function the stage runs

 ### Parser routing when there are multiple parsers
 `Pipeline(parser=...)` also accepts a `list[ParserStage]`.
 When a block is given multiple files, each file is routed